ancient-military-history

 Wood Sources and Timber Procurement

 Egypt’s limited native timber supply meant that shipbuilders relied heavily on imported wood.
 The primary wood for warship hulls was Lebanese cedar, prized for its straight grain, lightweight strength, and resistance to rot.
-Acacia, sycamore fig, and juniper were also used for specific components.
-Pharaonic expeditions regularly traveled to Byblos and other Levantine ports to secure timber, a trade that Egypt dominated for centuries.
+Acacia, sycamore fig, and juniper were also used for specific components such as decking, masts, and oars.
+Pharaonic expeditions regularly traveled to Byblos and other Levantine ports to secure timber, a trade that Egypt dominated for centuries and that was considered so vital it was recorded in temple inscriptions and diplomatic correspondence.

-The choice of wood affected ship performance.
-Cedar allowed for longer planks and smoother hulls, reducing drag.
+The choice of wood directly affected ship performance.
+Cedar allowed for longer planks and smoother hulls, reducing drag and improving speed under both sail and oar.
 Planks were lashed together with ropes in the traditional Egyptian method, using mortise-and-tenon joints reinforced with wooden pegs.
-This technique produced flexible hulls that could withstand the stresses of wave action better than rigidly nailed structures.
+This technique produced flexible hulls that could withstand the stresses of wave action better than rigidly nailed structures, which were prone to cracking.
+The flexibility was especially important for ships operating in the open Mediterranean, where swells could place enormous strain on a hull.

 Shipbuilding Techniques

 Egyptian shipwrights built hulls without a keel, relying instead on a thick central strake and internal frames to maintain shape.
-The hull was built from the inside out in many cases, with planks shaped and fitted while wet.
+The hull was built from the inside out in many cases, with planks shaped and fitted while wet to allow for a tight seal as the wood dried.
 Shell-first construction was common, meaning the outer planking was completed before internal framing was added.
+This method required extraordinary skill, as the shape of the hull had to be visualized and executed without the guidance of a keel line.

 Rope lashings, passed through drilled holes, connected planks along their edges.
-The hull was then waterproofed with a mixture of resin, wax, and possibly gypsum.
-The resulting vessel was remarkably light yet robust, capable of carrying large crews and cargoes.
+The hull was then waterproofed with a mixture of resin, wax, and gypsum, creating a seal that kept the vessel watertight even after extended periods at sea.
+The resulting vessel was remarkably light yet robust, capable of carrying large crews and cargoes while maintaining a shallow draft that allowed it to navigate the Nile’s shifting channels and the shallow coastal waters of the delta.
+Shipwrights worked in specialized yards near the river, often under the supervision of royal officials who ensured quality standards were met.

 Detailed Design Features